Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/account.md

 weight: 10
 ---
 ___
-In this article, you can find an explanation of how to create and manage a new user account in Cloud Console.
+On this page, you can find an explanation of how to create and manage a new user account in Cloud Console.

 # Table of contents
 1. [Registration](#registration)